Transportation

 Scooters more your speed?
 Bird and Lime electric scooters can be found all over town and have become a new favorite for Tulsans and visitors looking for a fun way to zip to and fro.

-Aero BRT & Tulsa Transit
+Aero BRT & MetroLink Tulsa

 Aero BRT is Tulsa’s streamlined bus transportation provider.
 These modern buses feature sheltered seating, bicycle racks, level boarding, onboard Wi-Fi, charging stations and real-time arrival signs.
 The bus has one route that follows the Peoria corridor, a prominent street that runs through the entirety of Tulsa and connects people to many major destinations in Tulsa.
 The process is easy.
 People seeking transit on the AEROBUS need only to purchase a pass and use it at the farebox.
 The buses run every 15-20 minutes and must be boarded at a designated stop.